What can be done with optical technology for the realization of a sustainable global environment?

 Contribution to smarter agriculture

-Modern agriculture is facing a variety of challenges, including a shortage of labor and successors due to the aging of workers, poor harvests due to abnormal weather, and environmental pollution due to excessive fertilization.
+Modern agriculture is facing a variety of challenges, including a shortage of labor and successors due to the aging workforce, poor harvests resulting from abnormal weather, and environmental pollution caused by excessive fertilization.

 Smart agriculture